A reader asked if I knew a source of lavender beeswax. She wrote:

 Getting out of order

 For this reason, you will never find beeswax that was secreted by bees that previously pollinated lavender.
-Beeswax is secreted by bees that have never left the hive and never foraged.
+Only bees that have never left the hive secrete beeswax.
 With few exceptions, once a honey bee has foraged, she will not go back to wax secretion.

 Under extreme conditions, honey bees have sometimes reverted to prior skills for short stints.
 A devastating blow to hive membership or to the hive itself can cause a redistribution of worker responsibilities.
 However, this is not the normal state of a colony and not something you could find easily.